syl20bnr/spacemacs/README.md

 1) By default, [guide-key][] and [guide-key-tip][] are enabled.

-Whenever you press a prefix command (like `<SPC>`) and wait for one second, a tool tip (GUI) or buffer (terminal) appear listing the possible keys following this prefix.
+Whenever you press a prefix command (like `<SPC>`) and wait for one second, a buffer appear listing the possible keys following this prefix.

 2) You can also easily get a full list of all the key bindings by pressing: